 - 2 tsp fresh lemon juice

-Heat ghee or butter in a large pot over medium heat.
-Add chopped onion and cook, stirring often, until very soft and golden - 20-25 minutes.
+- Heat ghee or butter in a large pot over medium heat.
+Add chopped onion and half the salt; cook, stirring often, until very soft and golden.
 Reduce the heat if onions are browning - low and slow is the goal.

-Add the ginger and garlic and cook until fragrant, about 1 minute.
+- Add the ginger and garlic and cook until fragrant, about 1 minute.
 Add the turmeric, cumin and fenugreek powder and cook 1 minute more.
-Stir in the spinach, bring to a simmer, then add cream or yogurt, lemon juice and salt to taste.
+Stir in the spinach, bring to a simmer, then add cream or yogurt, lemon juice and remaining salt.
 Gently stir in paneer and heat through.